 I want to point out that the article I read this from clearly stated that the above is an estimate.
-In reality, things are more complicated.
+In reality, things are more complicated:

 ● Senior-level members are responsible for mentoring Mid and entry-level ones.
 Their primary focus is on the who.

 ● Senior managers and directors are responsible for taking care of the entire forest where each tree is a different project.
-They optimise, innovate, and execute the process.
+They optimize, innovate, and execute the process.
 Their primary focus is on the how.